Ultimate St. Paul Real Estate Investing Guide for 2026

 St. Paul Real Estate Investing Market Overview

-Real estate prices in St. Paul are demonstrated by the current median home value of .
-In contrast, the median value for the state is , while the national median home value is .
+Surveying property values in St. Paul, the prevailing median home value in the market is .
+The median home value for the whole state is , and the nation's indicator is .

-For tenants in St. Paul, median gross rents are , in contrast to throughout the state, and for the country as a whole.
+For renters in St. Paul, median gross rents are , compared to across the state, and for the US as a whole.

 St. Paul Real Estate Investing Highlights